rodekruis/river-flood-data-analysis/README.md

 An analysis can be divided into three main parts: (1) preparing the GloFAS data; (2) preparing the FloodHub data; and (3) comparing them.
 The directories are set-up comparably:
 1. **Preparing GloFAS data**: *GloFAS*
-2. **Preparing FloodHub data**: the *GoogleFloodHub* directory contains scripts to query the (beta) FloodHub API and transform the downloaded data into a uniform format suitable for comparison with GloFAS forecasts.
+2. **Preparing FloodHub data**: *GoogleFloodHub* directory contains scripts to query the (beta) FloodHub API and transform the downloaded data into a uniform format suitable for comparison with GloFAS forecasts.
 A set-up and manual for the downloading part can be found [here](https://github.com/valentijn7/GoogleFloodHub-data-extractor.git).
+Furthermore, ...
 3. **Comparison**: ...

+## Data

+Multiple data sources were utilised. ...

+Impact data is not stored online and can be shared upon requested, either through the contact persona above, or through [pphung@redcross.nl](mailto:pphung@redcross.nl).

 ## Set-up